slntnk/python-data-essentials/README.md

 This file includes essential operations from Pandas and NumPy, widely used in data analytics.

 📂 Data Visualization (data_visualization.py):
-This file covers the basics of creating visualizations using Matplotlib and Seaborn.
+In the visualization files (data_visualization.py and data_visualization.py2), basic data visualization techniques are discussed using Matplotlib and Seaborn libraries and different chart types are used for visualization.